vanderlindenma/school-choice-python/Extensions.md

 1. Endow `School(0,...,...)` with an arbitrarilly large number of seats, larger than the total number of students.
 For instance, if you have 100 students, set `School(0,...,200)`.
 2. Add `School(0,...,...)` in student's preferences depending on the constraint you want to implement.
 For instance, if you want to allow all students to only report the ranking over `x` school, place `School(0,...,...)` ** right after the `x`-th school in every students' preference list**.
 3. Run `DASolver.py` of `IASolver.py`.
 Every student who end up assigned to school 0 has been rejected by all of its first `x` ranked schools and should therefore be viewed as unassigned.

+# Unacceptable Schools

+A similar trick allows to model students for which some schools are *unacceptable*, meaning they prefer being unassigned to being assigned to some schools.

+1. Endow `School(0,...,...)` with an arbitrarilly large number of seats, larger than the total number of students.
+For instance, if you have 100 students, set `School(0,...,200)`.
+2. Add `School(0,...,...)` in student's preferences ** right after the students' last acceptable school**.
+3. Run `DASolver.py` of `IASolver.py`.
+Every student who end up assigned to school 0 has been rejected by all of its acceptable schools and should therefore be viewed as unassigned.

 # References